Shubhranshu-Malhotra/Yoga-Pose-Comparison/README.md

 # Yoga-Supervisor
-Making a program that supervises the Yoga asan a user is doing and checks if it is being done correctly.
+A program that supervises the Yoga asan a user is doing and checks if it is being done correctly by employing pose estimation using `tf_pose` and pose comparison using `dynamic time wrapping`.